 Every module has a Grade Center.
 The Grade Center is only visible to the instructor/marker roles within Blackboard.

 It is important to note that the Blackboard Grade Centre and UCD's GradeBook are not connected therefore all grades collected within Blackboard Grade Center must be exported and imported into GradeBook.
-Also the letter grade in Blackboard matches the UCD letter grades.
+The letter grades in Blackboard match the UCD letter grades schema.

-The Grade Center has diverse functionality and their is a large amount of supporting documentation available to you on the Blackboard website .
+The Grade Center has diverse functionality and there is a large amount of supporting documentation available to you on the Blackboard website.

 Three Key Areas:

 You can perform offline grading and import grades into the Grade Center.
 You can also upload grades from external sources such as an Excel spreadsheet or a Tab-delimited files.
 You must format data specifically to upload correctly and to synchronize with existing Grade Center data.

 Best practice is to setup the Blackboard Grade Centre with the required columns then download the Grade Centre as comma-delimited files, edit this within Excel, save the file (as .csv) and then upload again into Blackboard.

 You can download null or partial data from the Grade Center.
 Once downloaded, grades and comments accessed through the Quick Comment feature or Manual Override page can be changed and added offline and later uploaded to the Grade Center.
 After the file is downloaded and opened in the appropriate editing software, you can make changes.
 If you download the full Grade Center, you can change and add grades, and save the file for uploading.
 If you downloaded a single column, you can add or change grades and comments, and save the file for uploading.

 - On the action bar, point to Work Offline and select Download.